- What should I order, and why?

 If you order printed plans, we are usually able to process orders and ship plans the day after we receive them, and sometimes on that same day if we receive your order in the morning (Pacific Time).
 Our standard shipping is by Post Office Priority Mail, which usually takes just two (business) days to arrive.
-We also offer two-day and overnight shipping by Fed-Ex.
 If you order plans in electronic format (PDF or CAD), the files will be emailed as soon as your order is processed.

 What is your refund/exchange policy?